 2.2.2 Model calibration for pre- and post-treatment periods

-To evaluate the ability of CLM to simulate the response of the loblolly stand to the experimental treatments, we first calibrated the model to simulate the pretreatment conditions as closely as possible using observations and prior information about model parameters.
-For calibration data, we used biomass estimated from allometry, pretreatment δ13C values in leaf and root carbon pools, sap flow, and soil respiration observations from the 20 days preceding the 13CO2 labeling and shading treatments.
+We first calibrated the model to simulate the pretreatment conditions using observations and prior information about model parameters.
+Data constraints for the calibration consisted of single pretreatment estimates for leaf, stem, and root biomass from allometric relationships for similarly aged loblolly pine (Baldwin, 1987; Naidu et al., 1998; Vanlear et al., 1986), a pretreatment δ13C measurement for leaves, a pretreatment δ13C measurement for bulk roots, and daily sap flow and soil respiration observations from each of the 20 days preceding the 13CO2 labeling and shading treatments.
 Because CLM predicts canopy transpiration but not sap flow, daily transpiration during the experiment was estimated by scaling the sap flow measurements using sapwood area and ground area covered by the rooting system (Wullschleger et al., 2001; Warren et al., 2011).
 Here we assume the rooting system of each tree occupied 7.5 m2 of ground area based on the spacing between the trees.
 For consistency purpose, the sap flow is hereafter called transpiration for both the observational and modeled results.

 Some model parameters were estimated directly from observations (Table 1).
 Other parameters for which more direct estimation was not possible were optimized to maximize fit between model results and the observed calibration data (Table 1).
 The selection of parameters for optimization was based on formal sensitivity analysis (Sargsyan et al., 2013) and prior experience with the model.
 We defined the sum of squared errors (SSE) between simulation and observations weighted by data uncertainty as the cost function for the optimization.
-Next, we selected a calibration method using that cost function.
-Calibration of nonlinear models such as CLM using multiple observations can be problematic because of local optima in the cost function.
-To reduce this possibility, we used a genetic algorithm (Runarsson and Yao, 2000).
-Simulations were performed in parallel using 64 processors, each running one single-site simulation over 100 iterations for a total of 6400 model simulations.
-The parameter set that minimized the cost function was selected as the optimal solution.
-Note that this method does not estimate parameter uncertainty (i.e., probability distributions of parameter values), but estimates the set of singular parameter values that provides the best fit with observations.
+We used a genetic algorithm (Runarsson and Yao, 2000) to find a set of parameters that minimizes the cost function.
+Simulations were performed in parallel using 2 populations of 32 ensemble members in parallel over 100 iterations for a total of 6400 model simulations.

 For the pretreatment (pre-labeling) period, we compared the standard version of the model (PRE-STD) with the optimized version (PRE-OPT).
 The model with optimized parameters was used in simulations for the shading treatment period for both the high shade and low shade treatments.
-Because of uncertainties associated with simulated stomatal conductance and transpiration in high-shade conditions, we performed additional parameter calibrations for the parameters mp (slope of the Ball-Berry stomatal conductance formulation) and bp (intercept of the Ball-Berry stomatal conductance formulation) using the genetic algorithm optimization.
-However, these calibrations were performed separately using only transpiration and stem growth data during the treatment period (HS_MB), with results discussed below.
+Because of uncertainties associated with simulated stomatal conductance and transpiration in high-shade conditions, we performed additional parameter calibrations for the parameters mp (slope of the Ball-Berry stomatal conductance formulation) and bp (intercept of the Ball-Berry stomatal conductance formulation) during the shade treatment period using the genetic algorithm with transpiration and stem growth data as constraints (HS_MB), with results discussed below.

 2.2.3 Evaluation of CLM photosynthesis functions